jamesnvk/jamesnvk.github.io/_posts/2016-01-27-jamesnovak-cli-gem.md

 Now that we have our code stubbed lets start actually programming!

-##5.
-Start making things real.
+## 5. Start making things real.
 Discover objects.
-PROGRAM.
+PROGRAM

 The fun part!
 The first thing we have to do is figure out what exactly a "muscle" consists of, and what our <code>muscle class</code> is going to do for us.
 What is a “muscle” ?